LEADERSHIP THEMES AND STORIES

 Cast: Gary Oldman, Lily James, Kristen Scott Thomas

-Nominated for six Academy Awards and, in my opinion, deserving of one more for Lily James’s nuanced portrayal of a stenographer, Darkest Hour is the absorbing true story of Winston Churchill’s early weeks as the United Kingdom’s prime minister on the eve of World War II, as British troops are cornered at Dunkirk during the Battle of France.
-Those weeks in May and June 1940 witnessed four of history’s finest orations, which played a mighty role in rousing the British will to fight the Nazi war machine with little of their own.
+Nominated for six Academy Awards and, in my opinion, deserving of one more for Lily James’s nuanced portrayal of a stenographer, Darkest Hour is the absorbing, true story of Winston Churchill’s early weeks as the United Kingdom’s wartime prime minister, as the British troops are cornered at Dunkirk during the Battle of France.
+Those weeks in May and June 1940 witnessed four of history’s finest orations, which played a mighty role in mustering the British will to fight the Nazi war machine with little of their own.
 Near the end of the movie, moments after Churchill has finished another rousing speech to Parliament, someone leans over and asks the ant-war Lord Halifax what just happened.
 Halifax despairingly replies: "He mobilized the English language and sent it into battle.”
 (The line was actually not spoken by Lord Halifax but rather by the American television journalist Edward R. Murrow, in a broadcast tribute to Churchill on his eightieth birthday in 1954, and employed again in 1963 when President John F. Kennedy granted Churchill honorary American citizenship.)
-Despite the errant quote, history buffs will love this movie, and anyone with an interest in leadership (especially those who buy into the Great Men thesis advanced by Thomas Carlyle) will have plenty to think about afterward.
+Despite the errant quote, history buffs will love this movie, and anyone with an interest in leadership—especially those who buy into the Great Men thesis advanced by Thomas Carlyle in 1840—will have plenty to think about afterward.